renebohne/Cinterion-Connect-Shield-LIB/README.md

 Feel free to ask the community members all questions about the Cinterion Connect Shield

+## Additional Sensors

+On board is the temperature sensor NXP PCT2075 accessible via I2C address 1110 101 (0x75).

+On board is the ambient light sensor Vishay VEML6030 accessible via I2C address 0010 000 (0x10).

+On board is 4-bit port extender PCA9536TK accessible via I2C address 1000 001 (0x41).
+Three IO are connected to LED’s as output, while one IO is free for any usage on a test point.

 ## Start-up

 For default configuration just put the Cinterion Connect Shield directly into Arduino Header without any shifts.